albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 You can click on the top table header to sort the related column in ascending or descending order.

-Scroll down to load more values into the table.
+Scroll down in the table to load more values.

 .. figure:: ../images/logbook_stats.jpg
          :scale: 50%